 If you partner absolutely refuses to admit a problem exists, you may want to consider getting counseling or leaving the relationship.
 If you’re unhappy and your partner can’t meet you halfway, then it could be time to let go and re-evaluate not only your relationship, but your life as well.

-For more tips on overcoming emotional distance in a love relationship, learn what fear of intimacy is.
+For more tips on overcoming emotional distance in a love relationship, learn about fear of intimacy and rejection.

 And if you have any thoughts on emotional distance, please comment below…